vigneshsweekaran/vigneshsweekaran.github.io/content/azure/tutorials/az104/azure-policy.md

 * Enforcement and compliance
 * Apply policies at scale
 * Remediation - what action to take if the policy is violated Eg: If required tags is not present add that tag automatically

+### Implementing Azure Policy
+* Browse Policy Definitions
+* Create Initiative Definitions
+* Scope the Initiative Definition
+* View Policy evaluation results

+### Definition type
+* Policy
+* Initiate --> Collection of Policy

+### Key Points
+* Azure Policy can be applied to Management group, Subscription and Resource group
+* Policy will effect on new resources